dohliam/elements-of-a-in-b/README.md

 The result will be `123`, because only sequences surrounded by tabs were matched in column _a_.

 Note: An easier way to approach the above example in particular might be to simply use `\d+` for _Regex a_, which will match all sequences of digits (which in this case happen to only occur in the middle column).

+### Dictionary mode

+Clicking on the checkbox at the bottom of the page enables the optional _dictionary mode_.
+This mode is meant to handle a specific common subset of problems involving elements in a list (column _b_) that match keys in a key-value pair database (column _a_).
+You can think of it like a simple hash table or dictionary lookup.

+Key features of dictionary mode:

+* All elements in the list remain in order
+* All keys are printed in the result, even if they do not have a matching value
+* Keys and values are returned together in the result
+* The delimiter (default `TAB`) can be changed arbitrarily
+* Duplicate values are retained in the result

+In its simplest form, the dictionary in column _a_ is a two-column list of values separated by tab spaces, for example:

+    apple	manzana
+    apricot	albaricoque
+    banana	plátano
+    peach	melocotón
+    pear	pera
+    plum	ciruela

+If you then enter the following into column _b_:

+    pear
+    orange
+    plum
+    apple
+    pear
+    plum
+    kiwi

+You would get the following result:

+    pear	pera
+    orange
+    plum	ciruela
+    apple	manzana
+    pear	pera
+    plum	ciruela
+    kiwi

+(Note the blank values for `orange` and `kiwi`, which were not in the original dictionary list.)

+By default, the delimiter for the input (the dictionary data in column _a_) and the output (the result in column _b_) is set to a `TAB` stop (`\t`).
+To change the delimiter, adjust the values in the **Input delimiter** and **Output delimiter** boxes.

 ## See also